onmax/nimiq-developer-center-old/protocol/slots.md

 # Slots

 Validators produce and validate blocks in proof-of-stake blockchains.
-In Nimiq 2.0 consensus algortihm, each validator receives _x_ slots that will qualify it to participate in the consensus, thus validating blocks.
+In the Albatross algortihm, each validator receives _x_ slots that will qualify it to participate in the consensus, thus validating blocks.
 Slots allow validators to produce, propose and sign blocks.
 The slots are a sort of ticket each validator receives when selected to be in the staking contract.
 The number of slots a validator gets differs on how much stake validators have staked.

 <br/>